surveyjs/survey-library/docs/get-started-react.md

 ---
 title: React Form Library | Getting Started Guide
-description: A step-by-step tutorial on how to add the SurveyJS Form Library to a React application.
+description: SurveyJS Form Library for React is an open-source UI component that renders forms built from JSON schema in React applications.
+It offers a rich collection of reusable input fields and other form components and simplifies form handling by managing form state, validation, and submission.
 ---
-# Add a Survey to a React Application
+# React Form Library

+The SurveyJS Form Library for React is a client-side component that uses JSON objects to render dynamic forms in React applications and send submission data to a database for storage.
+These JSON objects contain key-value pairs representing various aspects of a form, including descriptions of each form field, instructions on how to organize form fields on the page, and how the form should behave in response to user interactions, such as submitting data, validating input, and displaying error messages.
+By loading the JSON schemas that define form layout and content, the rendering Form Library dynamically generates the corresponding HTML elements and renders them on a web page.

 This step-by-step tutorial will help you get started with the SurveyJS Form Library in a React application.
-To add a survey to your React application, follow the steps below:
+To add a form to your React application, follow the steps below:

 - [Install the `survey-react-ui` npm Package](#install-the-survey-react-npm-package)
 - [Configure Styles](#configure-styles)